fidelity/stoke/README.md

 a little differently with `stoke` for it to correctly handle each of the different backends. `stoke` provides a mirrored wrapper to the native `torch.utils.data.DataLoader` class (as the `DataLoader` method) that will return a correctly configured `torch.utils.data.DataLoader` object.
-Since we are using a distributed backend (DDP) we need to provide a DistributedSampler or similar class to the DataLoader.
+Since we are using a distributed backend (DDP) we need to provide a `DistributedSampler` or similar class to the `DataLoader`.
 Note that the `Stoke` object that we just created has the properties `.rank` and `.world_size` which provide common interfaces to this information regardless of the backend!

 ```python